saskasandholm/this-or-that-frame/README.md

 - **Educational Content**: "Did You Know" facts related to each topic
 - **Admin Dashboard**: Manage topics and monitor engagement
 - **Trending & Past Topics**: Browse popular topics and see voting history
+- **Farcaster Authentication**: Sign in with your Farcaster account to track voting history and achievements

 ## Demo